 On March 16th, 2018, Madame Tussauds finally reached out to us.
 They gave us an offer.
 Get 500,000 signatures and get the wax statue of Paul Giamatti.
-Sign today, and make a change.
+Sign today to join the rest of the Wax Paul Now family in making a real change in the world.

 To Whom it May Concern,